heptarch/heptarch.github.io/drafts/tarkovsky.md

 </p>

-After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark were parting to reveal a glimpse of the sacred book.
+After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark had parted to reveal a glimpse of the sacred text.
-I set to work enthusiastically the next morning,
+I set to work enthusiastically the next morning, drinking three espressi, scaling the stairs to the fourth floor, and triumphantly unlocking the marked "журнал - 2".

 <figure>
     <div style="text-align:center"><img src